The member organizations of NJCLD are the following:

 Rebecca Wiseheart, PhD, CCC-SLP represents the American Speech-Language and Hearing Association (ASHA).
 She has served on the NJCLD since 2015 and currently leads the Content and Communications Committee.
 Rebecca is an associate professor and assistant chair in the Department of Communication Sciences and Disorders (CSD) at St. John’s University.
 She is a nationally certified speech-language pathologist and serves as CE Content Manager of ASHA’s Perspectives in Language Learning and Education.
 Her interest in learning disabilities began during her 17 years serving students with dyslexia and other language-based learning disabilities in public schools and clinical practice.
 Before joining the faculty at St. John’s, she was a clinical supervisor in the Reading Disorders diagnostic clinic at the University of Florida.
 She teaches courses in assessment, language and literacy, and school-based speech-language pathology practice.
 Her research focuses on cognitive and linguistic processing in dyslexia.
 Rebecca has two adult sons and lives in Brooklyn, NY with her husband.

 Janet Medina, Psy.D., represents the Association on Higher Education and Disability (AHEAD).
 Janet has served on the NJCLD since 2012 and currently works on the Public Policy committee.
-Janet is Associate Professor of Education at McDaniel College in Westminster, MD where she has taught for the past 18 years.
+Janet is Associate Professor of Education Emerita at McDaniel College in Westminster, MD where she taught for 19 years.
 Originally trained as an anthropologist, she worked as an archaeologist for a few years and taught PreK-12th grade Special education for a number of years in New York state.
 At the postsecondary level, she worked with college students with disabilities at the time when colleges and universities were first developing postsecondary Disability Support Services (DSS) programs.
 Her two most recent publications include a chapter in the book, Behavior Management: Positive Applications for Teachers, 7th edition (2016) by Tom Zirpoli entitled: Diversity in the Classroom, and a book published by AHEAD entitled, Interpreting Diagnostic Assessments of Adolescents and Adults with Learning Disabilities, 2nd edition (2017).
 In her spare time, she likes to read books, hike, travel, quilt, and spin, knit, and weave fiber.

 Kaye Ragland, Ed.D, LMFT, BCET represents the Association of Educational Therapists (AET).
 Kaye has served on the NJCLD since 2016 and currently leads the Public Policy Committee.
 Kaye is an AET board certified educational therapist in private practice.
 Over the course of her 50 year career, she has been a teaching assistant, classroom and RSP teacher, school counselor, principal, director of special education and university instructor.
 She holds an MA in Marriage, Child, Family Counseling, and Ed.D in educational Leadership and Change.
 She has an Education Specialist Credential, a Marriage and Family Therapist license.
 Kaye is President Elect of the Board of the Association of Educational Therapists (AET), and also serves as Chairperson of the Membership and Public Information Committee.
 Her greatest SPED credential is her role as parent of two children with learning disabilities.